EXTENDED THROUGH SEPTEMBER 30

 Experience music as never before with ASCENT: A Boulder Soundwalk, an interactive sound installation composed by Divya Maus for the Ars Nova Singers and installed in Boulder’s Scott Carpenter Park.
-This active and immersive nature concert invites listeners to move with the music as they explore the sonic landscape on a self-guided soundwalk.
+This active and immersive free nature concert invites listeners to move with the music as they explore the sonic landscape on a self-guided soundwalk.
 Discover each vibrant musical piece in turn as you venture throughout the park.
 Bring your sense of curiosity and adventure—along with some good walking shoes.

 To download the app that hosts the Soundwalk, tap the Register Here button to the right and follow the steps in Eventbrite.
 Once you are in the app, you’ll be able to select the “Walking” or “Wheel-Friendly” version of the Soundwalk.
 We’ll invite you to complete a survey and you’ll also have the opportunity to donate in support of this special project.